Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### iOS AEPLifecycle 3.3.0

 * Lifecyle extension now supports Mobile Lifecycle metrics in XDM format that can be forwarded to the Edge Network when using Adobe Launch rules.
-* Fixed compare on full build version instead of short version on application upgrades.
+* Fixed an issue where application upgrades were detected based on changes in `CFBundleShortVersionString` instead of `CFBundleVersion`.

 ### Android Core 1.9.0